ultimate271/notes/gibson/neuromancer04.md

 “What are you talking about, lady?”

+### Case learns from the Hosaka, his computer, that the Panther Modern's are a group of organized crimanals that have been branded as terrorists
 “Case, you take off,” she said, and he hit the switch, instantly back in the matrix.
 Ghost impressions of the software complex hung for a few seconds in the buzzing calm of cyberspace.